-Co-requisites: PHY207, MAT201.
+Pre-requisite: PHE200.
+Co-requisite: MAT201.

 PHE211 Statics will introduce students to the study of the equilibrium of bodies, both solids and fluids, under the influence of various kinds of loads.
 Forces, moments, couples, equilibrium of a particle, equilibrium of a rigid body, analysis of trusses, frames, and machines, internal forces in structural members, friction, center of gravity, centroids, composite bodies, and fluid pressure are topics which will be considered.
 Vector and scalar methods are used to solve problems.
 Conceptual understanding will be integrated with problem-solving.
 3 credits